The Jigsaw Escape Room in Ottawa's Byward Market was my latest test of nerve!

 For those unfamiliar, Escape Rooms have popped up all around the world and in some unexpected places.
 The premise is to turn unique, underused buildings into an intellectual (and sometimes physical) team building challenge, like a real live board game.
 Combining the cunning wits of your teammates, you strive to meet your objective before the clock runs out.

 It sounds harmless enough, but for some reason I was convinced it was a scary experience - like you were locked in a dark dungeon and someone would chase you if you didn't escape in time.
-Or that people in scary costumes would jump out at me, like on the Dublin Ghost Bus.
 But at the Jigsaw Escape Room in Ottawa's Byward Market isn't prone to cheap scares.

 Rather, each of the individual rooms is built around a theme.
 In our case, the Heist room (one of the least-escaped-from of all the rooms), established our team as part of an elite crime syndicate, intent on pulling off the ultimate diamond caper.
 We weren't escaping from anything, but rather solving a series of mysteries, riddles, obstacles, and problems as we hunted for the diamonds hidden in the room.
 No one was going to chase us or scare us except for the countdown clock!
 We had just 45 minutes to complete our quest - not much time when a huge haul of diamonds is on the line.